 How to map a whole country in five days with two action cameras and a phone?

-So, my son Oskar wanted to take a road trip for our holiday week this year.
-We were thinking of going to Jotunheimen, in Norway, when we read about the Faroe Islands’ petition to bring Google Street View to their streets, and the resulting Sheep View project.
+My son Oskar wanted to take a road trip for our holiday week this year.
+We were thinking of going to Jotunheimen in Norway when we read about the Faroe Islands’ petition to bring Google Street View to their streets, and the resulting Sheep View project.
 “How cool!” we thought — that’s exactly the Mapillary spirit!
 We realized that there was only one Mapillary user active on the islands - lifo in Torshavn.

 Oskar and I decided that we wanted to help him show the world the beauty of the Faroe Islands through photo mapping!
 The day we read about the islands we booked the tickets, and after the weekend we set off to drive as many of the roads of the beautiful Faroe Islands as we could manage in five days.